Nathan Juran: Science fiction and fantasy

 Juran's first science fiction film was The Deadly Mantis (1957) at Universal.
 He followed this with Hellcats of the Navy (1957) starring Ronald Reagan and his wife (who was billed as Nancy Davis).
 It was his first film for producer Charles H. Schneer.
 Schneer hired Juran for 20 Million Miles to Earth (1957) with special effects by Ray Harryhausen.
 This film established Juran in the science fiction and fantasy genres.

 Schneer hired him to do another movie with Harryhausen, The 7th Voyage of Sinbad (1957).
-It was a commercial and critically success.
+It was a commercial and critical success.
 Instead of continuing with A features, he accepted two jobs "for the money", in his own words: The Brain from Planet Arous (1957) then Attack of the 50 Foot Woman (1957).
 Both became cult classics.
 He was unhappy with how Arous turned out and arranged for his billing to be "Nathan Hertz".

 Juran did a Western for Schneer, Good Day for a Hanging (1958) and, for TV, episodes of Frances Langford Presents, World of Giants, and Men Into Space (1960).

 Juran got back into features with a motion picture he wrote himself, Jack the Giant Killer (1962) for producer Edward Small.
 He then did Flight of the Lost Balloon (1961), which was released first, an adventure heavily influenced by Jules Verne, which he co-wrote and directed.
 Around this time he provided the stories for, but did not direct, Doctor Blood's Coffin (1961) and Boy Who Caught a Crook (1961) and wrote a draft of Son of Captain Blood.

-Jurana did some second unit directing on MGM's Mutiny on the Bounty (1962).
+Juran did some second unit directing on MGM's Mutiny on the Bounty (1962).
 Schneer hired Juran to direct Siege of the Saxons (1963) and First Men in the Moon (1964) (based on the novel by H. G. Wells with effects by Harryhausen).
 He did an imperial adventure for Schneer, East of Sudan (1964) and directed second unit on Cyrano et d'Artagnan (1964).